argjendhaxhiu/sumboost-ai/README.md

 - Claude: Opens with an analysis prompt for your content

 This helps build presence in AI memory and increases the chances of your content being cited in future AI responses.

+## Credits

+This plugin was inspired by [Metehan Yesilyurt's article about improving content visibility in AI systems](https://metehanai.substack.com/p/i-found-a-way-to-get-ai-to-send-you).
+The concept has been adapted into a WordPress plugin to help content creators increase their discoverability in AI responses.

 ## Contributing